ReaperOAK/KCAdashboard/DEPLOYMENT.md

 # Kolkata Chess Academy Dashboard - Deployment Guide

 This project includes scripts to build the React application and deploy it to the Hostinger hosting service via FTP.
+The system supports both incremental (Git-like) and full deployments.

-## Deployment Steps
+## Deployment Options

-### Option 1: Using the Deployment Batch File (Recommended)
+### Option 1: Incremental Deployment (Recommended)

+This option only uploads files that have changed since the last deployment, making it much faster.

-1. Run the deployment batch file:
+1. Run the incremental deployment batch file:
    ```
    .\deploy.bat
    ```